deannaji/WebAppDevelopment/CPSC473-GradStudentProject/README.txt

 -------------
 The Data.json file contains the testing data, and it should be imported by MongoDB.

 Installation:
 ------------
-The hole folder should moved to the server, along with installing all the dependancies, whick you can find in the Package.json file.
+The whole folder should moved to the server, along with installing all the dependancies, which you can find in the Package.json file.